 Lucidchart stores the AWS imported documents and metadata using industry standard protections for confidential data.
 Imported AWS data is embedded as part of the Lucidchart document, so you can control access to the imported data using Lucidchart’s standard sharing permissions.
-For additional information regarding how we protect your documents, please refer to our Content Security page and our Security Whitepaper.
+For additional information regarding how we protect your documents, please refer to our Content Security page or contact our sales team.

 No Storage of Access Keys

 Lucidchart will not store your AWS IAM credentials after performing the initial scan of your AWS infrastructure.
 Your credentials will be transferred to our servers using standard encryption methods.
 Clients may negotiate encryption protocols up to AES-256.